mekkablue/Glyphs-Scripts/README.md

 * * **Stylistic Sets > Create pseudorandom calt feature:** Creates pseudorandom calt (contextual alternatives) feature based on number of existing ssXX glyphs in the font.
 Update: now includes the default class in the rotation algorithm.
 * **Wrap and Extend Features:** Encloses all features with lookups with the _useExtension_ parameter, allowing you to have a 32 bits limit insead of the standard 16 bits.
 It also divides the lookups into sub groups of 3000 lines.

+## Font Info

+* **Set Preferred Names (Name IDs 16 and 17) for Width Variants:** Sets Preferred Names custom parameters (Name IDs 16 and 17) for all instances, so that width variants will appear in separate menus in Adobe apps.
+* **Set WWS Names (Name IDs 21 and 22):** Sets WWS custom parameters (Name IDs 21 and 22) for all instances where necessary: Puts all info except RIBBI into the WWSFamilyName, and only keeps RIBBI for the WWSSubfamilyName.

 ## Glyph Names
 * **Add PUA Unicode Values to Selected Glyphs:** Iterates through selected glyphs and incrementally applies custom Unicode values, starting at a user-specified value. *Needs Vanilla.*
 * **Check Glyph Names:** Checks all available glyph names for illegal characters.